jbx-protocol/juice-docs-v1/protocol/api/contracts/jbfundingcyclestore/read/_mockfundingcyclebasedon.md

   view
   returns (JBFundingCycle memory)
 {
-  // The distance of the current time to the start of the next possible funding cycle.
+  // Get the distance of the current time to the start of the next possible funding cycle.
   // If the returned mock cycle must not yet have started, the start time of the mock must be in the future.
   // If the base funding cycle doesn't have a duration, no adjustment is necessary because the next cycle can start immediately. uint256 _mustStartAtOrAfter = !_allowMidCycle || _baseFundingCycle.duration == 0